twaslowski/grammr/README.md

 With the core being situated in the `src` folder, all other components listed here are Python-based microservices that can be run independently to support different languages and functionalities.
-They are maintained in the `sidecars` directory.
+They are maintained in the `microservice` directory.

 ### core